Midas0615/React-Django-Sp/README.md

 ## Features

-  * Create a fan profile to follow your favorite teams, their stats, and their quest for championships!
+  * Create a fan profile of your favorite teams and players, and track their stats on their quest for championships!

 ## Future Development